 How do I form a team?

-You must form your team and come up with an idea/concept before the registration deadline on April 16th.
+You must form your team and come up with an idea/concept before the registration deadline.
 Teams must be comprised of 3-5 employees from at least two different departments or divisions.
 Once you have formed your team, each team member should obtain supervisor approval and register for the event in LMS.
 After you register you will receive an email invitation to a survey where you will provide your team name, names of your team members, and a brief summary of the idea you plan to present at the Innovation Summit.

 Does every individual who participates in the Innovation Summit need to submit an idea when they register?

 No. Each team (3-5 people) needs one idea/concept.

 Who can and cannot participate in the Innovation Summit?

 Regular, term, and extra-help employees are all eligible to participate in the event with supervisor approval.
 Contingent employees, contractors and County volunteers are not eligible to participate.